Leon Goretzka: Senior

-On 8 May 2014, Goretzka was included in the 30-men preliminary squad of the German national team for the 2014 FIFA World Cup by Germany's manager, Joachim Löw.
+On 8 May 2014, Goretzka was included in the 30-men preliminary squad of the Germany national team for the 2014 FIFA World Cup by Germany's manager, Joachim Löw.
 On 13 May 2014, he made his debut in a 0–0 draw against Poland.
 After Germany's match against Poland, in which Goretzka had suffered a muscle injury, he was removed from the team's preparatory training camp and final squad for the 2014 World Cup in Brazil.

 In May 2017, Goretzka was named in Germany's squad for the Confederations Cup in Russia.

 In the nation's opening match for the tournament on 20 June, he scored his first goal for Germany in a 3–2 Group B win over Australia.
 Goretzka scored two goals against Mexico in the semi-finals.
 Goretzka finished joint top scorer with Timo Werner and Lars Stindl in the competition with three goals.
-The German national team won the competition, beating Chile in the final in Saint Petersburg.
+The Germany national team won the competition, beating Chile in the final in Saint Petersburg.

 On 4 June 2018, Goretzka was included in Germany's final 23-man squad for the 2018 FIFA World Cup.
 On 27 June, he made his World Cup debut in the last match of the group stage in a 2–0 defeat to South Korea as his side got knocked out from the World Cup in the first round for the first time since 1938.
 On 19 May 2021, he was selected to the squad for the UEFA Euro 2020.
 He scored a goal in the final group fixture, a 2–2 draw against Hungary which saved Germany from elimination.
+On 10 November 2022, he was selected in the German squad for the 2022 FIFA World Cup in Qatar.
+In May 2024, he was excluded from the 26-man squad for the UEFA Euro 2024, hosted on home soil, by his former Bayern coach Julian Nagelsmann.